Learnosity/learnosity-sdk-java/README.md

 The important parts to be aware of in this HTML are:

 * A div with `id="learnosity_assess"`.
 This is where the Learnosity assessment player will be rendered to deliver the assessment.
-* The `<script src="https://items.learnosity.com/?v2021.2.LTS"></script>` tag, which includes Learnosity's Items API on the page and makes the global `LearnosityItems` object available.
-The version specified as `v2021.2.LTS` will retrieve that specific [Long Term Support (LTS) version](https://help.learnosity.com/hc/en-us/articles/360001268538-Release-Cadence-and-Version-Lifecycle).
+* The `<script src="https://items.learnosity.com/?latest-lts"></script>` tag, which includes Learnosity's Items API on the page and makes the global `LearnosityItems` object available.
+The version specified as `latest-lts` will retrieve the latest version supported.
+To know more about switching to a specific LTS version, visit our [Long Term Support (LTS) page](https://help.learnosity.com/hc/en-us/articles/360001268538-Release-Cadence-and-Version-Lifecycle).
 In production, you should always pin to a specific LTS version to ensure version compatibility.
 * The call to `LearnosityItems.init()`, which initiates Items API to inject the assessment player into the page.
 * The line `<%= app.initOptions(request.getServerName()) %>` dynamically sends the contents of our init options to JavaScript, so it can be passed to `init()`.